 Lisa Hoke is known for transforming discarded, everyday materials into colorful, one-of-a-kind artworks that have been exhibited at major art museums and galleries.
-The artist will spend three weeks creating one of her innovative installations inside the historic Sarasota High School.
-SMOA invites the community to participate in creating the installation by gathering colorful cardboard packaging materials that will become part of the art.
+The artist spent three weeks creating a 100 x 12 foot installation inside the historic Sarasota High School.
+SMOA invited the community to participate in creating the installation by gathering colorful cardboard packaging materials that became part of the art.

 When was the last time you’ve seen a huge work of art made from flattened Cheerios boxes, Harp Lager cartons and Pokemon cards?
-You’ll be getting a chance soon.
-And, just think, your throwaways are what the artist will create this color-filled installation with.
+You can see this by taking a tour (see docent and tour information above).

 It’s all thanks to the fresh and daring ideas that SMOA’S “ARTmuse” program is bringing to Sarasota to inspire children and adults.

 “We’re thrilled to offer our community another artistic transformation using unusual material to stretch their imaginations thanks to this remarkable artist,” says Surkis, adding that last year’s ARTmuse project with Patrick Dougherty was a “triumph.”
 Surkis says that Hoke’s work—reusing materials that are transformed into works of color and beauty—is “symbolic of the work SMOA is doing to re-purpose the historic Sarasota High School into a dynamic arts destination for innovative, contemporary visual art.”

 Surkis notes that Hoke’s unfolding vision was realized with help, in part, from corporate partnerships and individual participation.
 “PNC Wealth Management, again, is this year’s corporate sponsor,” she says.
 “And, 71 businesses and organizations came on board to donate the colorful cardboard materials that they would have otherwise discarded."